 This research continues to be a vital body of work for Australian governments, researchers and research institutions, policy planners, media and the health and aged care sectors, in helping to understand the enormity of the impact of dementia in Australia.
 More importantly, the data helps to inform planning and funding of services and programs around Australia to meet future needs.

-The 2020 Dementia Australia Prevalence Data reveals that there is currently an estimated 459,000 people living with all forms of dementia.
+The 2021 Dementia Australia Prevalence Data reveals that there are currently an estimated 472,000 people living with all forms of dementia.
 Without a major medical breakthrough this figure is projected to increase to 1,076,000 people by 2058.

 Younger onset dementia is used to describe any form of dementia diagnosed in people under the aged of 65.
-There is an estimated 27,800 people living with younger onset dementia and without a major breakthrough this figure is projected to increase to 41,250 people by 2058.
+There are an estimated 28,300 people living with younger onset dementia and without a major breakthrough this figure is projected to increase to 41,250 people by 2058.

 Key facts and statistics